 One of the best areas to stay in is the city centre.
 It is conveniently located close to many of the city's main attractions, such as the Khmer ruins, the Monkey Temple, and the local markets.
 Moreover, there are plenty of restaurants and cafes in the area, making it a great place to stay for tourists who want to explore the city without having to travel far.

-If you're looking for a quieter atmosphere and more affordable accommodation options, Phatthana Nikhom is a great option.
+With a quieter atmosphere and more affordable accommodation options, Phatthana Nikhom is a great option.
 Although it is slightly outside of the city centre, it still offers easy access to the main attractions by taxi.
 Plus, you'll be able to escape the hustle and bustle of the city and enjoy a more peaceful stay.

 TOURS